Students around a globe

 Clinical Courses

-Clinical courses enable students to engage with real client, tangible issues and hard deadlines in a real-world environment.
+Clinical courses enable students to engage with real clients, tangible issues and hard deadlines in a real-world environment.
 Placements may be undertaken in a community agency, community legal centre or non-government organisation where students are provided with the opportunity to explore law reform and social justice issues relevant to that field of practice.
 It is an opportunity to gain insight into how the industry works, develop professional skills and gain valuable work experience.

-Students interested in a law Practicum Course should visit the Practicum Courses page.
+Students interested in a law practicum course should visit the Practicum Courses page.

 Eligibility